by Courtney E. Morgan

 - When you return home, clean the salt and close your ritual container.

-- Sage yourself and your home again.
+- Cleanse yourself and your home again with herbs.

 - Take a hot bath with Epsom salts and your favorite oil.